miroadamy/miroadamy.com/content/about.md

 ## Resume

-My current resume can be downloaded from here <a href="/resume/miro-adamy-2019.pdf" download>as PDF</a>
+My current resume is [available online](https://miro.adamy.gitlab.io/resume/) or can be downloaded from here <a href="/resume/miro-adamy-2019.pdf" download>as PDF</a>

 ## Contact